 The Friends played a critical role in the effort to protect these 40 acres at the base of Hook Mountain, working closely with the Trust for Public Land and other parties.
 Thirty acres were acquired and have been incorporated into the adjacent Hook Mountain and Nyack Beach State Park.
 In addition, the Friends now hold a conservation easement and a right of first refusal over the 10 acres that remain as private property.

-For five years, the Friends helped to raise awareness and financial support for this conservation project through its “Protect Hook Mountain” campaign.
-The Friends also helped to negotiate and structure the overall transaction.
+The Friends helped to raise awareness and financial support for this conservation project through its “Protect Hook Mountain” campaign and helped negotiate and structure the transaction.

 Improve Our Parks

 New Trails & Signage

 The Marydell land acquisition enabled the creation a new hiking trail to better integrate the park system.
 Working with various partners such as the Long Distance Trail Crews of the New York-New Jersey Trail Conference, the Friends conceived of and facilitated the creation of the highly-acclaimed "Hook Mountain Summit Trail."
 The "Hook Mountain Summit Trail" directly links the Long Path and the top of Hook Mountain with the Nyack Beach State Park river trail.
 Park visitors are now able to access the top of Hook Mountain from the Hudson River path in Nyack Beach State Park without walking along public streets or on private property, making for a safer and more enjoyable visitor experience.
 The "Hook Mountain Summit Trail" also enables a new 6 mile full-loop trail experience within these parks.